Jökulsarlon

 The Lagoon

-The approach from the Ring Road is immediate: you pull into a car park and the lagoon is right there, icebergs drifting in the water, seals sometimes lounging on the floes.
+You pull into the car park and the lagoon is immediately visible – icebergs drifting in the water, seals occasionally hauled out on the floes.
 Admission to the viewing areas is free.
-Boat tours run amphibious vehicles or Zodiacs among the icebergs from roughly April to October, depending on ice conditions.
-The amphibious tour costs around 7,500 ISK and is about 40 minutes; the Zodiac takes you closer to the glacier face and is faster and colder.
-Both are worth doing if you have time and budget.
+Boat tours run amphibious vehicles or Zodiacs among the icebergs from roughly April through October depending on ice conditions.
+The amphibious tour costs around 7,500 ISK for 40 minutes.
+The Zodiac brings you closer to the glacier face and is faster and considerably colder.
+Both are worth doing if the budget and schedule allow.

 Seals are common in the lagoon.
-They’re curious and will often approach boats and swimmers on their own schedule.
-Terns nest nearby in summer and dive-bomb anything that comes near their colony, including tourists.
+They are curious and will approach boats on their own schedule.
+Arctic terns nest nearby in summer and will dive-bomb anyone walking near their colony.
+They are accurate.

 Diamond Beach

-Summer (June–August) for long daylight hours and accessible boat tours.
-March for Northern Lights — on a clear night the lagoon reflects the aurora, which is remarkable but requires luck and patience.
-The lagoon is accessible year-round; the Ring Road past it stays open in all but the worst winter conditions.
+Summer (June through August) gives long daylight hours and consistently accessible boat tours.
+March offers the possibility of Northern Lights reflected in the lagoon on clear nights, which is remarkable when it occurs and requires both luck and patience.
+The lagoon and Ring Road remain accessible year-round in all but the worst winter storms.

 Practical Notes

-The nearest fuel and food is at the Hótel Skaftafell, about 15 minutes west, or at the lagoon’s own café, which is basic but functional.
+The nearest fuel and food is at Hótel Skaftafell about 15 minutes west, or the lagoon’s own café, which is basic.
 There are no towns of any size within an hour.
-Fill up before leaving Vík (about 100km west) if you’re driving east.
+Fill up before leaving Vík (about 100 kilometres west) if driving east.